 BXCL701 is a potential first-in-class, highly potent oral small molecule immuno-modulator that is designed to stimulate both the innate and acquired immune systems by inhibiting dipeptidyl peptidase, or DPP, 8/9 and fibroblast activation protein, or FAP.
 DPP 8/9 have been show recently to behave as an "immuno-checkpoint" of the immune system, as their inhibition results in a potent pro-inflammatory, anti-tumor activity by way of the induction of cell death in the macrophages and the downstream stimulation of multiple tumor-killing immune cells.
 BXCL701 is differentiated among DPP inhibitors for its specificity to inhibit DPP 8/9 and FAP, whereas most other approved or clinical stage DPP inhibitors, developed to treat diabetes, are selective for DPP 4.
 Based on our analysis, we believe that BXCL701 establishes a differentiated immuno-oncology platform by modulating multiple steps in the cancer immunity cycle, and in combination with checkpoint inhibitors can convert immuno-resistant tumors to immuno-sensitive tumors ("cold" to "hot" tumors).
-BXCL701 has been tested in more than 700 healthy subjects and cancer patients across multiple clinical trials, exhibiting a tolerable safety profile, proof of mechanism, and single agent anti-tumor activity in patients with melanoma, an immuno-sensitive tumor.
+BXCL701 has been tested in more than 700 healthy subjects and cancer patients across multiple clinical trials, providing evidence of being well tolerated, proof of mechanism, and single agent anti-tumor activity in patients with melanoma, an immuno-sensitive tumor.
 We believe that we can leverage this clinical data to determine the dose to use in future clinical trials and support accelerated clinical development.
 BXCL701 is a potential novel therapy for treatment-emergent neuroendocrine prostate cancer, or tNEPC, a segment of prostate cancer patients that have progressed on second-generation androgen inhibitors (Zytiga and Xtandi), and is also a potential treatment for pancreatic cancer, both of which are rare diseases.
-We believe BXCL701 represents a disruptive platform in the field of immuno-oncology with the potential to create a transformative commercial franchise in multiple tumor indications.

 We selected tNEPC and pancreatic cancer as our lead indications after evaluating more than 100 different tumor types because they are two of the top three cancers that overexpressed or amplified DPP 8/9 and FAP.
 Additional data points to a functional role of DPP 8/9 in the biology of tNEPC.
-The combined global sales of Zytiga and Xtandi were over \$4.5 billion in 2016 and about one in three patients on these drugs are expected to develop tNEPC and be eligible for treatment with BXCL701.
-In pancreatic cancer, we estimate that approximately 20,000 patients will be eligible for treatment with BXCL701 annually.
-We plan to initiate two Phase 2 PoC open label clinical trials in the second half of 2018, as a single agent and in combination with Keytruda in patients with tNEPC, and in combination with Keytruda in pancreatic cancer.
+The combined global sales of Zytiga and Xtandi, which are only approved for prostate cancer treatment, were over \$4.5 billion in 2016.
+Approximately one in three patients on these drugs are expected to develop tNEPC and could be eligible for treatment with BXCL701 based on information in an article published in the Journal of the National Comprehensive Cancer Network in 2014 by Agarwal et. al. and an article published by the Journal of Clinical Oncology in 2014 by Wang et. al. In pancreatic cancer, we estimate that approximately 20,000 patients will be eligible for treatment with BXCL701 annually as about 50% of pancreatic cancer patients can receive 2nd line therapy based on information in an article published in the Annals of Oncology in 2013 by Rahma et. al. We plan to initiate two Phase 2 PoC open label clinical trials in the second half of 2018, as a single agent and in combination with Keytruda in patients with tNEPC, and in combination with Keytruda in pancreatic cancer.
 We expect to receive preliminary data in the first half of 2019 and intend to pursue breakthrough therapy designation and accelerated approval pathways for both indications.
 BXCL701 has already received orphan drug designation by the FDA for the treatment of pancreatic cancer.